Sarah Houchens Wishes Fans ‘Happy Monday’ In A Teeny Pink Bikini

 Sarah did not appear to have accessorized the sexy swimwear look, though she did take the time to style her hair in loose waves that were gathered over one side of her shoulder.
 She also sported a stunning application of makeup that made her striking features pop.
 The glam appeared to include a dark red lip gloss and a thick coat of mascara on her long lashes.

 Many of the model’s 851,000 followers took the time to show their appreciation for the Monday morning Instagram upload.
-It has accrued over 12,000 likes within 12 hours of being added to her page, as well as dozens of comments and compliments.
+It has accrued more than 12,000 likes within 12 hours of being added to her page, as well as dozens of comments and compliments.

 “You are one extraordinarily hot woman. love everything about your style,” one person wrote.